-In order to prevent decryption of files, use the "Prevent the automatic decryption of files..." feature of Symantec File Share Encryption which can be configured on Symantec Encryption Management Server.
-For more information on Blacklisting, please consult the Administrators Guide.
+In order to prevent decryption of files, use the "Prevent the automatic decryption of files..." feature of Symantec File Share Encryption which can be configured on Symantec Encryption Management Server as was mentioned above.

 Conversely, there is a Feature on Symantec Encryption Management Server, which can be used to cause automatic decryption by copying files into a folder, which has been designated as a folder that should not be encrypted.
 The setting “Prevent the encryption of files in the following folders”, can also be used to ensure files copied to this location will be automatically decrypted.
 In order for this to happen, you must be an Admin, or Group Admin and have the File Share Encryption permissions to do so--regular File Share users cannot do this (Etrack 3019776).

 Section 2 - Data copied to Encrypted Shares are not getting encrypted